 To keep everyone as safe and healthy as possible effective immediately:

-- S & L Association Management staff members will be participating in board meetings via teleconferencing.
+- Staff members will be participating in board meetings via teleconferencing.

 - Your management team will provide you with information on how to access your HOA’s teleconference meetings.

 - Please utilize the dropbox for any items that are to be delivered to our office.
 Such as checks, applications, etc.